 What is romance?

-The difference between romance in intimacy is that romance is often seen as a fleeting or shallow connotation.
+The difference between intimacy and romance is that romance is often seen as a fleeting or shallow connotation.

 Romance a display of affection that hasn’t yet become serious, often having to do with giving gifts or compliments.